More and more coat patterns are available and well explained in haberdasheries, and maybe you, like me, have been tempted to make your own coat?

 4. Overlock the seam allowances

-Like the method of clipping the seam allowances, overlocking is a quick but less high-quality method.
+Like the method of clipping seam allowances, overlocking is a quick but less refined technique.

-For this method, use your serger with three threads in the color closest to your fabric so that the overlock is as invisible as possible.
+For this method, use your serger with three threads in the color closest to your fabric so the overlock stitch is as invisible as possible.

 5. Think about the details

-I really like adding pretty details to my creations, and the little touch I love to add to my coats is partly the choice of lining (floral, geometric...) and the addition of piping along the facing.
+I really enjoy adding pretty details to my creations, and the little touch I love to add to my coats is, on the one hand, the choice of lining (floral, geometric...) and the addition of piping along the facing.

-I like to contrast it or add a touch of sparkle with lurex piping
+I like to contrast them or add a touch of sparkle with lurex piping.

 Details of my Hazel jacket